satya-das/cib/examples/010-simple-class/README.md

 ```

-As I have mentioned earlier that CIB doesn't let compiler generated "problematic" stuff to cross component boundary.
-Among those stuff is object layout too.
+As I have mentioned earlier that CIB doesn't let compiler generated ABI to cross component boundary.
+Object layout is also part of ABI.
 CIB uses opaque pointer for objects belonging to other component and completely avoids accessing compiler generated object layout of another component.
 For this purpose CIB defines `__zz_cib_HANDLE` and `__zz_cib_PROXY` to represent library side and client side objects to vice versa in opaque manner.

 #### MethodTableHelper class